 WVSOM Policy E-23 requires that every student pass the COMLEX Level 1, Level 2-CE and Level 2-PE to qualify for graduation.
-The COMLEX Level 2-CE must be taken before JULY 15th in the 4th year unless the student is off-cycle or an alternate date has been approved by the Director of ONBEC.
+The COMLEX Level 2-CE must be taken before September 30th in the 4th year.
+It is discouraged to wait until September to take this test as it is advantageous to have a score prior to interviews for postgraduate training.

-If a student has passed all 3rd year rotations, the 3rd year OSCE, completed all other 3rd year assignments and requirements, and received an average standard score on the third year COMATS of 100 or greater, he/she may take the COMLEX Level 2-CE.
-If a student does not qualify with an average standard score on the third year COMATS of 100 or greater, he/she will go on a prep track.
+If a student has passed all 3rd year rotations, the 3rd year OSCE, completed all other 3rd year assignments and requirements, and received an appropriate score on a qualifying exam, he/she may take the COMLEX Level 2-CE.
+If a student fails the qualifying exam, he/she will go on a prep track.
 The student will not be able to return to rotations until the prep track is complete and he/she has taken the COMLEX Level 2-CE.
 The last rotation block (13) typically occurs in June and is reserved for COMLEX Level 2 CE study.
+Most students take the exam in July or early August of their fourth year.